Strobesstrobes

 %0d%0aX-Injected:%20yes

-# Double-encoded, for filters that decode once
+# Double-encoded, for a filter that URL-decodes once

 %250d%250aX-Injected:%20yes